thednp/svg-path-commander/README.md

 **The key differences with other libraries**:
 * ES6+ sourced with modernized codebase and build tools; all inherited codebase has been modernized as well;
+* along with the modern codebase, the library also comes with strong TypeScript definitions;
-* you can use this library in both web apps and Node.js, where others are restricted to a single environment;
+* you can use this library in both web apps and Node.js, you are not restricted to a single environment;
 * path command transformations are all consistent with the SVG coordinates system, where others compute transform origin only for rotation transformation;
-* as you will see below, our library can create 3D to 2D projections, making your SVGs look like 3D but in the SVG coordinate system.
+* this library can create 3D to 2D projections, making your SVGs look like 3D but in the SVG coordinate system.

 **SVGPathCommander** implements the [DOMMatrix API](https://developer.mozilla.org/en-US/docs/Web/API/DOMMatrix) for *SVGPathElement* path command transformation and falls back to a modernized [CSSMatrix shim](https://github.com/thednp/DOMMatrix) on older browsers as well as Node.js.
 There are a couple of good reasons for this implementation: